 Bridgit’s CRO, Sean Erjavec, sat down with Todd for an exclusive Q&A. Below you’ll find our behind-the-scenes look at the interview.

 Resource planning before Bridgit Bench

 Sean: Can you give us a sense of how you were doing resource planning prior to implementing Bridgit Bench?

 Todd: Since 2008, we’ve had an Excel spreadsheet that helped us keep track of our resources.
 When we started in 2008, it wasn’t that difficult to know which people were on the two projects you had.
 You could pretty much do that on the back of a napkin.
 The goal now is to have those people allocated to projects as much as possible and to minimize those intermediate periods where they are not charging their time to a job.

-The nice thing Bridgit Bench provides is it’s real time, it’s shareable, it’s on the web.
+The nice thing Bridgit Bench provides is it’s real-time, it’s shareable, and it’s on the web.
 A lot of the improvements that Bridgit has made have been huge as well.
 The dashboard improvements with true utilization rate – we can look months out and see where the holes are.
-It also allows us to track for the vacations and plan to effectively backfill those resources when needed.
+It also allows us to track for vacations and plan to effectively backfill those resources when needed.
 It’s been a really helpful tool.